 A minimum of 24 hours of graduate coursework (graded A-F), beyond the master’s degree is required.
 In addition, an original nutrition research project with 24 hours of dissertation work is required.
 A total of 72 credits are required for the PhD.
+The 2017-2018 Curriculum Guide has been released but is subject to change due to anticipated curricular changes in the Department of Public Health.

 - 16 hours in nutrition; these must include 511, 512, 543, 545, either 412 (taken for graduate credit) or 505, and an additional 2 NUTR credits